-5. Sell Your Used Bike To A Pawn or Sporting Goods Shop
+2. Sell Your Bike To A Pawn or Used Sporting Goods Shop

 If you're lucky there might be a used sporting goods shop near you that'll buy used bikes.
 Many modern bike shops don't bother with buying and selling used bikes anymore.
-One of the quickest ways to turn your used bike into cash is to find a local pawnshop.
-The old-fashioned, if inelegant, way to turn something like your used bike into quick cash.
+Otherwise, one of the quickest ways to turn your used bike into cash is to find a local pawnshop.
+The old-fashioned, if inelegant, way to turn most items into quick cash.
 If you're lucky, you may have a shop nearby that specializes in buying, selling, and consigning used sporting equipment.

-These guys might buy your bike, but for the right price?
 The advantage here is being able to sell locally and having the convenience of completing a transaction the same day you decide to walk in.
 The major concern, however, is getting maximum value for your bike.
-Many shops may lack the expertise to understand what your bike is really worth, or they may simply be unable to give you the amount you want.
-The lack of competitive buyers in a marketplace can prevent you from getting the highest return, or even the true market value of your bike.
-You might not even have a local place in your town to sell your used bike to.
-If that's the case, then the Internet is the only place to go.
+Many shops may lack the expertise to understand what your bike is really worth, or their business model makes them unable or unwilling to give you the amount you want.

-Everyone knows Craigslist.
-It is the place for online classifieds.
-Listing your bike is quick, easy, and free.
-Upload some photos, write a description, and within seconds your bike will be listed online.
+Online classifieds give you a free platform to list your bike.
+Just upload some photos and write a description.
 Once again, getting maximum value for your bike is the greatest concern here.
-The people who browse Craigslist are diverse and can range from experts to enthusiasts, to complete knobs.
-And the selling grounds on Craigslist are ripe for negotiation, something I personally find exhausting.
-If your bike is of any decent value expect low-ballers and aggressive hagglers.
+The people who browse online marketplaces are diverse and can range from experts to enthusiasts, to complete knobs.
+These places are ripe for negotiation, something many people find exhausting.
+If your bike is of any decent value expect low-ball offers and aggressive hagglers.

-When selling online, always try to be wary of scammers.
-Craigslist, in my experience, is full people who'll spam your email with bogus offers.
+When selling online, must also always be wary of scammers who spam sellers with bogus offers.
 The most important thing when dealing with and meeting Internet strangers is to make sure transactions are safe and secure.
 Many police stations now offer special areas for such transactions to occur.

-One thing to consider is that your ad has to fight for attention, as it continuously gets bumped down by newer ads.
+Your ad also has to fight for attention, as it continuously gets bumped down by newer ads.
 If someone isn't searching for exactly what you're selling, they may never see it.
-I've dealt with a couple obscure vintage bikes that went ages without a single good offer.
-Craigslist just wasn't the right place.
-But it's hard to beat the convenience and lack of fees, and if you're up for the work and interaction it takes, then it may be the way to go.
+If you're up for the work and personal interaction it takes, then it may be the way to go.

-3. Sell Your Used Bike On A Forum Website
+4. Sell Your Bike On A Bike Forum or Website